Notion vs Google Docs

 Choose Notion if…

-- →You want to build a team wiki, knowledge base, or company handbook
+- →You need a team wiki, knowledge base, company handbook, or searchable internal source of truth

-- →You're managing a content calendar, product roadmap, or CRM in docs
+- →You're managing a content calendar, product roadmap, meeting hub, lightweight CRM, or operating system

 Choose Google Docs if…

-- →Your team is already deep in Google Workspace (Gmail, Drive, Sheets, Slides)
+- →Your team already works in Google Workspace (Gmail, Drive, Sheets, Slides)

-- →You write long-form documents that need precise formatting and layout control
+- →You write long-form documents that need precise formatting, headings, tables, or print/export control

-- →You collaborate with external parties who aren't on Notion
+- →You collaborate with clients, teachers, contractors, or external reviewers who may never join your Notion workspace

-- →You want something free that works instantly with zero learning curve
+- →You want a free document editor that works instantly with almost everyone

 Get the Free SaaS Stack Cheat Sheet